South Korea Mud Fest and the Best Beaches Around Boryeong

 the best beaches around Boryeong – [Daecheon and Yongdu]

-After some almost two weeks in the Seoul/Incheon area, visiting some nice islands, we rode our bicycles to the resort town of Boryeong, to cast a glimpse over the famous South Korea’s Mud Fest, a festival where Koreans and foreigners basically get muddy and drunk.
+After almost two weeks in the Seoul/Incheon area, visiting some nice islands, we rode our bicycles to the resort town of Boryeong, to cast a glimpse over the famous South Korea Mud Fest, a festival where Koreans and foreigners basically get muddy and drunk.

-This area is also said to host the best beaches of South Korea’s west coast, we’ll see if this fame is deserved.
+This area is also said to host the best beaches on South Korea’s west coast, we’ll see if this fame is deserved.

 This article is part of our South Korea travels log series.